UncleRus/OPWiki/source/user_manual/revo/sensor_calibration.rst

    during each position calibration.
 Even vibrations on a table or someone walking past could upset the calibration.

-1. On the Calibration Tab, Click start "Accelerometer calibration".
+1. On the **Calibration Tab**, Click start "**Accelerometer calibration**".
-2. Place the board as shown in the picture on screen and click "Save Position".
+2. Place the board as shown in the picture on screen and click **Save Position**.

 ...

-10. If the Calibration Failed, you will see above, you will need to restart the Accelerometer Calibration over.
+10. If the calibration failed, you will see above, you will need to restart the Accelerometer Calibration over.